linrongbin16/gitlinker.nvim/README.md

 #### `gitlinker.Router`

-`gitlinker.Router` is a lua function that implements a router for a git host.
-It use below function signature:
+A lua function that implements a router for a git host website.
+It uses below function signature:

 ```lua
 function(lk:gitlinker.Linker):string?